Hunter syndromeMucopolysaccharidosis type II; Iduronate sulfatase deficiency

 Bone marrow transplant has been tried for the early-onset form, but the results can vary.

-Each health problem should be treated separately.
+Each health problem caused by this disease should be treated separately.

 - Airway obstruction